 - Bike Shed vans

 There are 3 medi-bike motorbikes roaming the 40, 50, & 80 mile routes, and a permanent medic based at RIDE HQ.

 MECHANICAL CONTACT IN CASE OF SERIOUS BIKE PROBLEM:

-The booty climbs are back by popular demand, last nearly 180 heroic riders took on the extra uphill challenge!
+The booty climbs are back by popular demand, over 300 riders took on the upward challenge again last year!

 For added spice we lay down the gauntlet of TWO extra climbs, the reward for your bravery is a FREE beer or soft drink of your choice at the finish, plus the un-disputed bragging rights back at the bar.